AAR to make "competitive" TNK-BP offer to BP - tycoon

-MOSCOW The billionaire quartet that owns half of TNK-BP, will make a "competitive" offer for BP's 50 percent stake in the Anglo-Russian oil firm by October 17, German Khan, one of the tycoons in the group, told the Kommersant daily on Thursday.
+MOSCOW, Oct 4 The billionaire quartet that owns half of TNK-BP, will make a "competitive" offer for BP's 50 percent stake in the Anglo-Russian oil firm by Oct.
+17, German Khan, one of the tycoons in the group, told the Kommersant daily on Thursday.

 An offer would raise the prospect of a bid contest between AAR and Russia's top crude producer Rosneft, which has also expressed interest in BP's stake in TNK-BP, Russia's third-largest oil company.